LoopKit/loopdocs/docs/troubleshooting/green-loop.md

 ## Pump

-* Max basal rate in Loop app is no greater than max basal rate in pump settings
+* Max basal rate in Loop app is no greater than the max basal rate in pump settings
 * Temp basal type in the pump's basal menu is set to "Insulin Rate (U/hr)" and not "Percent of Basal"

 ## CGM